Photo KnowInsiders

 Photo NPR

-How do frozen methane bubbles form?
+How do bubbles of frozen methane form?

-4. Blood glaciers
+4. Blood Glaciers

 Photo The Times